Orange Drizzle Cake

-Bake at for 25-30 minutes.
+Bake for 30-45 minutes.
 The cake should be golden on the outside and the skewer should come out clean.
 Remove from the oven and allow to cool while you make the drizzle.
 It might take up to an hour depending on your oven just keep an eye on it.

 In a small pan, mix the juice of 1 orange with the icing sugar and 2 tablespoons of water.

 Warm on a medium heat and keep stirring as the liquid turns into a syrup.